Emanation Graph: A Plane Geometric Spanner with Steiner Points: Experimental Comparison

 The metrics we chose to compare our samples are \textit{Steiner Point Count, Vertex Degree, Edge Count, Edge Length, Angle and Spanning Ratio}.
 Results are depicted in Table~\ref{tab:results1}, separated by different configurations and the number of vertices.
-Every row of the table shows the mean performance over all $1000$ instances of the graphs.
-In comparison with $33^{\circ}$ constrained Delaunay triangulation, SEG provides: \begin{itemize} \item Much better angular resolution ($45^\circ$ compared to $33^\circ$) \item Less than half the number of edges \item Less than half the total edge length \item Less than half the average vertex degree \item Slightly worse spanning ratio (within a factor of 1.18 when $n =100$ and $n=500$; and the comparable when $n=1000$) \item Comparable number of Steiner points (less than half the number of Steiner points for $n =100$; but slightly worse for $n=1000$) \end{itemize}
+For the first three datasets (Rand1, Rand2 and Rand3), every row of the table shows the mean performance over all $1000$ instances of the graphs.
+The reason that we report the averages is because the average is a better representative when examining the properties for a graph family (i.e., small world graphs) than the outcomes for individual instances.
+In comparison with $33^{\circ}$ constrained Delaunay triangulation, SEG {shows}: \begin{itemize} \item[$\bullet$] Much better angular resolution ($45^\circ$ compared to $33^\circ$) \item[$\bullet$] Less than half the number of edges \item[$\bullet$] Less than half the total edge length \item[$\bullet$] Less than half the average vertex degree \item[$\bullet$] Slightly worse spanning ratio (within a factor of 1.18 when $n =100$ and $n=500$; and the comparable when $n=1000$) \item[$\bullet$] Comparable number of Steiner points (less than half the number of Steiner points for $n =100$; but slightly worse for $n=1000$) \end{itemize}